-Congratulations, you have been accepted!
-This overview will help you understand how to navigate the process of successfully getting started at UB.
+If you have been accepted to UB, this overview will help you understand how to navigate the process of successfully getting started.

 MyUB is a one-stop online destination for UB students, where you can access the hUB Student Center and find the latest news and events.
-Once you have your UBITName, Person Number and One-Time Password, you can activate your UBITName account.
-Returning grads and previously accepted applicants will not receive a One-Time Password and should contact the CIT Help Desk if they do not remember their old password.
+Once you have your UBITName, person number and one-time use password, you can activate your UBITName account.
+Returning grads and previously accepted applicants will not receive a one-time use password and should contact the CIT Help Desk if they do not remember their old password.

-In accordance with New York State Public Health Law, UB requires that all students (undergraduate, graduate, professional) born on or after January 1, 1957 provide proof of immunity against measles, mumps, and rubella.
+In accordance with New York State Public Health Law, UB requires that all students (undergraduate, graduate and professional) born on or after January 1, 1957 provide proof of immunity against measles, mumps and rubella.
 The state also requires that all students receive information about meningococcal disease and have made an informed decision about whether or not to receive immunization against meningococcal disease.
 UB students will not be allowed to register for classes until they have fulfilled these requirements.
-Click here to learn more about these requirements.
+Learn more about immunization requirements.

-If you have an assistantship, please visit Human Resources - Medical Benefits for information regarding:
+If you have an assistantship, please visit the Human Resources website for information regarding:

-All others should read about student health insurance at the SBI Insurance website.
+All others should read about student health insurance on the SBI Insurance website.

 The State University of New York (SUNY) requires all UB students to acknowledge receipt of and affirm our UB Rules and Regulations.
-You may do this by logging on to the hUB Student Center through MyUB and reviewing your Holds box.
-Click on the Rules Hold to see the affirmation screen, where you can view and affirm the Rules and Regulations.
-We also recommend reviewing our Graduate School Policies and Procedures.
+You may do this by logging on to the hUB Student Center through MyUB and reviewing your "holds" box.
+Click on the hold for rules and regulations to see the affirmation screen, where you can view and affirm them.
+We also recommend reviewing the Graduate School policy library.

 Make a list of the courses you plan to take, along with the course registration numbers.
 The registration numbers are online at UB's Office of the Registrar or listed under the hUB Student Center in MyUB.
-Discuss your options with your department or assigned adviser.
-Please note if you need to take undergraduate courses while in your graduate program, you need to fill out the form below and get appropriate approval to register for the course(s).
+Discuss your options with your department or assigned advisor.
+Please note if you need to take undergraduate courses while in your graduate program, you need to fill out a petition for course credit outside your primary academic career and get appropriate approval to register for the course(s).
 You will be charged graduate level tuition and fees for undergraduate coursework, as you are a graduate student.

 Registration and schedules are real-time; grades and service indicators information is updated once every 24 hours.
 Online services are available 7:00 a.m. - 11:00 p.m.
 EST daily.